-I’m very close to finishing my latest piece, Ernie the naked Egret.
+I’m very close to finishing my latest piece, Ernie the Naked Egret.
 I’ve been enjoying creating this sweet bird.
-Started this on pencil and paper, then finished it digitally, with my ArtRage software.
+I started this on pencil and paper, then finished it digitally with my ArtRage software.
 This painting is part of my Wildlife Series.

 I will have Ernie available for purchase soon.
 Keep your eyes peeled!

 Introducing, Ernie the Egert and his clan.
 The past several months I have been stepping into a whole new realm of creating art.